vandeplaslab/full_profile/README.md

 ```

 ## From .d to NumPy Array
-- Maybe put some code here on how to get to our format
+- Put code here on how to get to our format

 ## Applying Methods
 - Include preprocessing (5%-95% TIC normalization)